“Take care of your students, and the research will take care of itself.”

 - Kobby Aboagye (Operations Research and Financial Engineering)

-- Donghun Lee (Computer science) – Reinforcement learning (on leave)
+- Donghun Lee (Computer science) – Reinforcement learning

 - Joe Durante (Electrical Engineering)